 You can see the changing tides at several places along the Bay of Fundy.
 But remember that to see low and high tides at the same place will mean that you'll need to stick around for about 6 hours.

 Check my Bay of Fundy map below to see the location of the spots I mention here.

 Watching the changing tides from atop cliffs that overlook the bay is awesome.
 Check out Cape d'or, Partridge Island, Cape Split and Blomidon Park.
 Hiking in Cape Chignecto Provincial Park or along the Bay of Fundy coastline between Advocate Harbour and Economy will also give you super views.

-These tours looks awesome but be warned that you will get wet and dirty and these boats go fast.
-But it will be a thrill and everyone loves it. check tour groups on viator/trip advisor
+This looks awesome but be warned that you will get wet and dirty and these boats go fast.
+But it will be a thrill and everyone loves it.

 There are many places to stay along the Bay of Fundy.
 Once you decide on your planned activities I suggest that you check their location on my Bay of Fundy map.
 Then you can check the closet town and its accommodation options on Trip Advisor.

 Nova Scotia has a wide variety of places to eat.
 From fine dining, family restaurants, pubs and pizza spots.
 There is something for everyone.